BLACKWOOD, WILLIAM BLACKWOOD

 - Born: 1876 Died: 1951

 Architect, of Belfast and London.
-William Blackwood Blackwood was born in Belfast in 1876, the second son of James Taylor Blackwood, later a borough magistrate for Belfast.
+William Blackwood Blackwood was born in Belfast in 1876, the second son of James Taylor Blackwood, later a borough magistrate for Belfast and managing director of the Ulster Bank.
 After attending the Methodist College, Belfast, he served an apprenticeship with YOUNG & amp; MACKENZIE .
 He set up in practice with PERCY MORGAN JURY as BLACKWOOD & amp; JURY in 1900.
-While the architectural practice of Blackwood & Jury continued to operate from 41 Donegall Place, Belfast, from its beginnings until the late 1960s, Blackwood himself had moved to London by 1926.
+While the architectural practice of Blackwood & Jury continued to operate from 41 Donegall Place, Belfast, from its beginnings until the late 1960s, Blackwood himself moved to London in the mid-1920s.

 Blackwood died in 1951 at the Braeside Hotel in Weybridge, Surrey.
 His wife, Henrietta Lilian, daughter of William Paul Metchin, of London, whom he had married in 1904, appears to have predeceased him, and the bulk of his estate was left to his adopted daughter, Ivy Chrisholm.(1)